Florida Counseling License Requirements

 How to Become a Counselor in Florida

 Counselors in Florida are required to be licensed according to the rules set by various boards.
-Most types of counselor licensure require a master’s degree and significant clinical training during an approved internship.
+Most types of counselor licensure require a master’s degree and significant clinical training during an approved internship as well as supervised postgraduate experience.
+There are numerous counseling schools in Florida that offer programs designed to meet these specific requirements and prepare students for the Florida licensure process.
 Other steps may include passing required examinations or completing relevant coursework.
+If you already hold a license in another state and are looking to practice in Florida, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.

 Spend some time researching different types of counseling career paths to find the best fit for you.
 Requirements will vary depending on the type of counselor you’d like to become and can take years to complete.
-It is best to know the area of counseling you are interested in and what it takes to get there before you get started.
+Knowing which area of counseling you are interested in and the necessary steps required to earn licensure is the best place to start.

 2. Earn the degree(s) required for your counseling practice area.